 The Sumerians: Uruk period 4000 - 3100 BC

 The first city-states, writing system, record-keeping, use of the wheel, evidence for Mathematics, Astronomy, Astrology, Law, Medicine and organised religion.
 Their language has no known relatives.
 Akkadian influence appears - from where is not known - around 2800 BC, and the Semitic Akkadian began to converge with Sumerian - this era is known as Sumero-Akkadian.

 The Akkadian Empire: 2335 - 2124 BC

 Sargon of Akkad conquered all the city-states of Mesopotamia, as well as the Assyrians to the north.
-He added peoples to the west (Gutians and Elamites) and attacked the Amorites to the east..
+He added peoples to the east and west (Amorites, Gutians and Elamites).

 Neo- Sumerian Empire: 2124 - 2004 BC